Glenrothes: Toponymy

-Early Known Settlement
+Early known settlement

 Glenrothes is home to the remains of ancient stone circles which can be seen at Balbirnie and Balfarg in the northeast of the town.
-The Balfarg henge was constructed around 3,000BC and contains the remnants of a stone circle which has been partly reconstructed.
+The Balfarg henge was constructed around 3000 BC and contains the remnants of a stone circle which has been partly reconstructed.
 The henge was excavated between 1977 and 1978 prior to the development of a new housing estate.
-The Balbirnie henge which is only located approximately 500m away from Balfarg was excavated between 1970 and 1971.
-In order to allow widening of the A92 the stones were moved a short distance to a new location at North Lodge and reconstructed as nearly as possible in the original way.
+The Balbirnie stone circle and cairn, only about 500 m away from Balfarg, was excavated between 1970 and 1971.
+To allow widening of the A92, the stones were moved a short distance to a new location at North Lodge and reconstructed as nearly as possible in the original way.
 The stone circle has been carbon dated as being from the Bronze Age.
-It is thought that the Balbrinie stone circle and the Balfarg circle once formed part of a larger ceremonial complex.
+It is thought that the Balbirnie stone circle and the Balfarg circle once formed part of a larger ceremonial complex.

-There are a number of former country houses located in Glenrothes.
-Balbirnie House, a category-A listed Georgian period building, was bought along with its grounds in 1969 by the GDC from the Balfour family to be developed as Balbirnie Park and golf course.
+There are a number of historic mansions in Glenrothes.
+Balbirnie House, a category-A listed Georgian period building, was bought along with its grounds in 1969 by the Glenrothes Development Corporation (GDC) from the Balfour family to be developed as Balbirnie Country Park and Golf Course.
 The house was later occupied and restored by the GDC in 1981, to stop the property falling into disrepair.
-This led to potential interest and the house was converted into a four-star hotel in 1989.
+This led to private investor interest, and the house was converted into a four-star hotel in 1989.
 The B-listed former stable block of the house was converted into a craft centre.
-Balgeddie House, a C-Listed former Edwardian residence of Sir Robert Spencer Nairn located in the northwest of the town, has also been converted into a high quality hotel.
+Balgeddie House, a C-Listed former residence of Sir Robert Spencer Nairn located in the northwest of the town and built in the 1930s, has also been converted into a hotel.
 Leslie House, the category-A listed 17th century former home of the Earl of Rothes (Clan Leslie), became a care home for the elderly in 1945; owned by the Church of Scotland.
 The building was in the process of being renovated, when the interior and roof of the house were destroyed by a fire in February 2009.
-However, proposals to restore the mansion were approved in 2019.
+However, the mansion was restored by late 2024, sub-divided into flats and is now re-occupied.
 Much of the former grounds of Leslie House have been used to create Riverside Park.
-Collydean precinct hosts a ruin of a 17th-century house called Pitcairn House which was built for and first occupied by Archibald Pitcairne famous Scottish physician.
+Collydean precinct hosts a ruin of a 17th-century house called Pitcairn House which was built for and first occupied by Archibald Pitcairne, a famous Scottish physician.